noeddl/noeddl.github.io/content/_index.md

 header = {title = "Hello world!", img = "images/anett_quadro.jpg", img_alt = "Photo of Anett Seeker" }
 +++

-I'm Anett, a computational linguist and freelance software developer based in Berlin.
+I'm Anett Seeker, a computational linguist and freelance software developer based in Berlin.
 My main programming languages are Python and Rust, and I enjoy working with the Django framework for web development.